 Also, if your dog starts limping during the walk or after resting from the walk, it may be a sign that they’ve done more exercise than their body can bear.

 You can easily improve your dog’s shape and go on longer walks if the dog is healthy.
-Just like you wouldn’t join a state marathon if you hadn’t run for a long time, you should take your dog to long hikes if they’ve been sedentary for years.
+Just like you wouldn’t join a state marathon if you hadn’t run for a long time, you should take your dog on long hikes if they’ve been sedentary for years.

 Build up your dog’s stamina slowly and allow their body to get in proper condition to avoid any injury.
-However, if that doesn’t work you can always hire a professional dog walker to help you out.
+However, if that doesn’t work, you can always hire a professional dog walker to help you out.